Measurement-based quantum computing with qudit stabilizer states: Universality of resource stabilizer states

-This decomposition immediately shows that we require at most $d o_{G_I}$ measurements to implement an arbitrary single-qudit unitary.
+where each $G_I^\dagger D_{\Vec{\phi}}$ operation requires $o_{G_I} - 1$ many measurements, each $G_I D_{\Vec{\phi}}$ a single measurement, and all subsequent diagonal gates are summarized into a single diagonal gate.
 For cluster state qubits, so $d=2$ and $G_I = H$, this reproduces the known result of requiring at most four measurements for the measurement-based implementation of a single-qubit unitary (although this result is typically derived from the Euler decomposition of single-qubit unitaries).
 For instance, for cluster state qubits, we could decompose any single-qubit unitary with appropriate $\alpha, \beta, \gamma \in \mathbb{R}$ according to